filecoin-project/filecoin-docs/docs/reference/README.md

 ## APIs and developer tools

+- Filecoin Lotus has a [JSON RPC API](https://docs.filecoin.io/build/lotus/#getting-started-with-lotus-apis) that will likely become the default for all node implementations.
+- Hosted endpoints to mainnet and a testnet are currently available from [Glif nodes](https://docs.filecoin.io/build/hosted-lotus/) and [Infura](https://infura.io/docs/filecoin).
+  - These endpoints support read-only calls and `MPoolPush()` for sending signed transactions to the network (which can be signed using the [Filecoin Signing Tools library](https://docs.filecoin.io/reference/#filecoin-signing-tools)).
+- Note that making deep calls into the chain’s history may take some time to return and it may be more efficient to use a chain database (e.g. used by block explorers) that stores the chain’s history and is optimized for queries.

 ### Filecoin API clients

 - [Filecoin.js](https://github.com/filecoin-shipyard/filecoin.js) - active higher-level JS library for Lotus JSON RPC API with many convenience features ([Docs](https://filecoin-shipyard.github.io/filecoin.js/))